8 Essential Items Every Entryway Needs

 3. No-Fuss Seating

-Seating is a key part of your entryway.
+Seating is a key element of your entryway.
 Whether it's a bench, stool, or chair, seating gives your guests a spot to sit down and take off their shoes.
-When shoes come off at the door, less dirt and mess gets tracked into your home.
-Keep seating casual so guests feel welcome and family members stay comfortable while putting on coats and bags.
+When footwear comes off at the door, less dirt and mess gets tracked into your home.
+Keep seating casual (think pillows and a seat cushion) so guests feel welcome and family members stay comfortable while putting on coats and bags.

 4. Grab-and-Go Storage